-While in the Transaction state, any transactional load instruction to a new address adds that address to the transaction's Read Set and any transactional load exclusive or trans- 45 actional store instruction adds that address to the transaction's Write Set.
-Any attempt by another processor to write to an address in the Read Set, or to read or write from an address in the Write Set, will cause the current transaction to abort (transition 3 in the state diagram of FIG. 1).
-An abort will also 50 be caused by any exception during the transaction or by the execution of an Abort instruction.
-Certain simple exceptions may be permitted, especially Transaction Lookaside Buffer (TLB) misses (if these are still handled in software) to occur without causing an abort.
-An ABORT instruction may be 55 enters the Abort state.
-In this state, all changes to memory added at the beginning of the exception handlers instead of doing the abort in hardware.
+While in the Transaction state, any transactional load 45 instruction to a new address adds that address to the transaction's Read Set and any transactional load exclusive or transaction's Read Set and any transactional load exclusive or transaction's Write Set.
+Any attempt by another processor to write to an address in the Read Set, or to read or write from an address 50 in the Write Set, will cause the current transaction to abort (transition 3 in the state diagram of FIG. 1).
+An abort will also be caused by any exception during the transaction or by the execution of an Abort instruction.
+Certain simple exceptions may be permitted, especially Transaction Lookaside Buffer 55 (TLB) misses (if these are still handled in software) to occur without causing an abort.
+An ABORT instruction may be added at the beginning of the exception handlers instead of doing the abort in hardware.

-While in Transaction state, the processor's response to incoming coherency (Invalidate, Update, and Intervention Requests) messages is modified as follows: Invalidate and 60 Update requests are processed normally, except that if the primary cache line it targets has a TV or TVE bit set, the coherency address is also checked against all addresses in the Evicted or Writeback list, respectively.
+While in Transaction state, the processor's response to 60 incoming coherency (Invalidate, Update, and Intervention Requests) messages is modified as follows: Invalidate and Update requests are processed normally, except that if the primary cache line it targets has a TV or TVE bit set, the coherency address is also checked against all addresses in the 65 Evicted or Writeback list, respectively.
 If both bits are set, both lists will be checked.
-If the coherency address matches 65 any address in one of these lists, or if it hits a line in the ST, ET, or DT states, the transaction aborts (see below for details of the abort operation).
+If the coherency address matches any address in one of these lists, or if it hits a line in the ST, ET, or DT states, the transaction aborts (see below for details of the abort operation).
 Intervention requests that match the tag of a line in the DT state will be processed as if the line were in the ET state-the processor responds with a message indicating that the contents of memory should be used.
 If the TVE bit for the line is set, the Intervention address is also checked against the Writeback list.
 If the Intervention address matches a tag or a list address, the transaction aborts.